-- 8 % minimum capital requirements set by Capital Requirement Regulation (CRR), - 2.5% CET1 capital conservation buffer of according to the Act on Credit Institutions. - The country specific countercyclical CET1 capital requirements of foreign exposures.
+- 8% minimum capital requirements set by Capital Requirement Regulation (CRR), - 2.5% CET1 capital conservation buffer of according to the Act on Credit Institutions, - The country specific countercyclical CET1 capital requirements of foreign exposures.

-The Pillar II capital requirement imposed by the Financial Supervisory Authority on the Savings Banks Amalgamation is currently 1.25 (1.25) %.
-Based on the Financial Supervisory Authority's decision in November 2021, the Pillar II capital requirement will rise to 1.5 % effective from 30 June 2022.
+The Pillar II capital requirement imposed by the Financial Supervisory Authority on the Savings Banks Amalgamation is currently 1.25 (1.25)%.
+Based on the Financial Supervisory Authority's decision in November 2021, the Pillar II capital requirement will rise to 1.5% effective from 30 June 2022.
 At least three quarters of the Pillar II capital requirement must be Tier 1 capital, of which at least three quarters must be CET1 capital.

 At its meeting on 6 April 2020, the Board of the Financial Supervisory Authority decided to remove the systemic risk buffer, which lowered the Saving Bank Amalgamation's capital requirement by one percent-age point.
 The aim of the decision is to mitigate the negative effects of the coronavirus pandemic on the stability of financial markets and on credit institutions' ability to finance the economy.
+According to its macroprudential decision of 16 December 2022, the Board of the Financial Supervisory Authority has assessed the need and possibilities to strengthen the risk-bearing capacity of the national financial system with a systemic risk buffer requirement of no more than one per cent.
+According to the decision, the Board of the Financial Supervisory Authority will prepare to make a decision on setting a systemic risk buffer requirement in the first guarter of 2023 and the systemic risk buffer requirement would enter into force after the transitional period defined by law.
+The decision on setting a systemic risk buffer may be postponed if the requirement is expected to have a very negative impact on the functioning of credit markets in the short term.

-At its meeting on 29 June 2021, the Board of the Financial Supervisory Authority decided to change the maximum lending ratio so that the maximum lending ratio of other than first-home buyers is reduced by 5 percentage points to 85 %.
-The amendment entered into force on 1 October 2021.
-In addition, the Financial Supervisory Authority decided not to impose the countercyclical capital buffer requirement, which may range from 0 to 2.5 % of the risk-weighted exposure amounts.
+In addition, the Financial Supervisory Authority has not set in 2022 the countercyclical capital buffer requirement, which may range from 0 to 2.5% of the risk-weighted exposure amounts.
 The Financial Supervisory Authority has not set additional capital requirements, so called O-SII buffers, for the Savings Banks Amalgamation.

 The Financial Supervisory Authority has granted a permission not to deduct internal holdings of credit institutions included in the Amalgamation from own funds instruments when calculating own funds at the individual institution level and sub-consolidation group level.
-In addition, the Financial Supervisory Authority has granted a permission to apply a 0 % risk weight to internal credit institution liabilities included within the scope of the Amalgamation's joint and several liability.
-These permissions are based on the European Union Capital Requirements Regulation (EU 575/2013) and the Act on the Amalgamation of De-posit Banks (599/2010).
+In addition, the Financial Supervisory Authority has granted a permission to apply a 0% risk weight to internal credit institution liabilities included within the scope of the Amalgamation's joint and several liability.
+These permissions are based on the European Union Capital Requirements Regulation (EU 575/2013) and the Act on the Amalgamation of Deposit Banks (599/2010).

 The Financial Supervisory Authority has granted permission to the Central Institution of the Amalgamation to waive fully the application of the requirements regarding liquidity set out in part six of Regulation (EU) No 575/2013 and its amending and supplementing acts to the Amalgamation's member credit institutions.
-The authorisation granted to the Central Institution also covers the NSFR claim that entered into force on 28 June 2021.